What is DNSSEC? How does it work?

 Stub resolvers

-A validating stub resolver uses the Checking Disabled (CD) bit to perform its recursive authentication and using such validation gives the client end-to-end DNS security for domains implementing DNSSEC, even if the Internet service provider or the connection to them is not trusted.
-Non-validating stub resolvers must rely on external DNSSEC validation services, provided by for example ISPs or public recursive name servers and communicate between themselves and those name servers using methods such as DNS over TLS.
+A validating stub resolver uses the Checking Disabled (CD) bit to perform its recursive authentication which gives the client end-to-end DNS security for domains implementing DNSSEC, even if the Internet service provider or the connection to them is not trusted.
+Non-validating stub resolvers must rely on external DNSSEC validation services, provided by ISPs or public recursive name servers and communicate between themselves and those name servers using methods such as DNS over TLS.

 Trust anchors and authentication chains